escobard/ethereum-apps/notes.md

 				- each transaction has the following properties:
 					- nonce: this number states how many times a SENDER has sent a transaction.
 					- to: address of the account, where this money is being sent to
-					- value: the ammount of ehter to send to the target address defined in the to property
+					- value: the ammount of ether to send to the target address defined in the to property
 					- gasPrice: ammount of ether the sender is willing to pay per unit gas to get this transaction processed.
 					- startGas/gasLimit: unit of gas that this transaction can consume
 					- VRS: cryptographic pieces of data that can be used to generate the senders account address - generated from the senders private key.